-There are no direct trains connecting the modern city of Pompei, to Rome, but by using high-speed train from Naples to Rome, you can do the 185-mile (298 km) trip in less than 2.5 hours.
+There are no direct trains connecting the modern city of Pompei, to Rome, but by using high-speed train from Naples to Rome, you can cover the 185-mile (298 km) trip in less than 2.5 hours.
 Make sure to not confuse Pompei with Pompeii, which is the nearby excavation of the ancient city.

 Frequent Trains from Pompeii to Rome Termini Station

 There are up to 9 trains per day that you can take to get from the ruins of Pompeii to Roma Termini train station.
 First, you need to take the Circumvesuviana train, which serves Pompei, to Napoli Centrale Station.
-From there, follow the signs from this area of the station to the main part, and take a Frecciarossa - part of Trenitalia’s network of high-speed Alta Velocità (AV) trains.
+From there, you must take a Frecciarossa train from Napoli Centrale to Roma Termini, which is part of Trenitalia’s network of high-speed Alta Velocità (AV) trains.
 There are also Frecciargento and Frecciabianca trains on the Naples-Rome route.

-Italo trains serve both Rome and Naples, but not Pompeii, so to include Italo in your itinerary you would need to take one of their trains from Napoli Centrale after taking the local train in from the excavation site, and then an Italo train from Napoli Centrale.
+Italo trains serve both Rome and Naples, but not Pompeii.
+To include Italo in your itinerary, you would need to take the local train from the excavation site, and then an Italo train from Napoli Centrale.
 The trip from Naples to Rome on Italo takes just over one hour.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.
-Also, several AV trains from Napoli Centrale will take you to stations in Rome other than Termini - namely, Tiburtina, Ostiense, and San Pietro.
+Also, several AV trains from Napoli Centrale will take you to stations in Rome other than Termini, like Tiburtina, Ostiense, and San Pietro.
 Make sure to check your destination when booking your train.